Skip to content

 restore

 Downloads and installs dependencies.
-MUST be idempotent given unchanged lock files—running twice on the same lock file state MUST have no additional effect.
+MUST be idempotent: given unchanged lock files, the observable project state (installed dependencies, file existence) after N executions (N ≥ 1) is equivalent.
+Metadata files (timestamps, formatting) MAY change between runs without violating idempotency.
 If lock files change between runs (e.g., due to manual edits or npm update), behavior is implementation-defined.

 bash